Ricette di Sicilia

 - 1

-Cook the rice in plenty of salted water, drain and transfer to a large bowl.
+Cook the rice in plenty of salted water until tender, then drain and transfer to a large bowl.

 - 2

-Add the grated caciocavallo and sieved ricotta.
-Mix well and allow to cool slightly.
+Stir in the grated caciocavallo and sieved ricotta, mixing well before letting it cool slightly.

 - 3